EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 The links to the file bucket is displayed, as well as the 'contents' list of two files, including the files' sizes.
 You can do this with every file bucket, as long as you have the file bucket identifier.

-## Delete a file from a draft record
+#### Delete a file from a draft record
-In case you've uploaded the wrong file to a draft record, you can delete this file again.
+In case you've uploaded the wrong file to a draft record, you can delete this file as long as the record is in draft state.
 B2SHARE supports deletion of files in draft records by the owner of that record or the site administrator.

 In order to delete a file from a draft record, a request header and your access token are required: